Personal Identity and Uploading Mark

 themselves in.
 Captain Kirk grew up in a male body, but we are asked to believe

-Kirk and Lester’s body swap, the idea is helped along by the visual effects
+Lester’s body swap, the idea is helped along by the visual effects (such as

-(such as they were in the 1960s) that showed what apparently we are to understand
+they were in the 1960s) that showed what apparently we are to understand as

-as soul swapping.
-(A soul, it turns out, looks much like a translucent version
+soul swapping.
+(A soul, it turns out, looks much like a translucent version of

 however.
 Imagine the scanner used to encode all the relevant biochemical